 Additional benefits of varicose vein treatment at USA Vein Clinics include:

-Convenience: Our treatments are performed at over 100 state-of-the-art varicose vein treatment clinics, located across the country.
+Convenience: Our treatments are performed at over 160 varicose vein treatment clinics, located across the USA.
 Treatment usually takes about an hour, from start to finish, with the actual procedure lasting only 15-30 minutes.
 Although some patients prefer to be driven home by a friend or family member, there is no lengthy recovery period or overnight hospital stay.

-Affordability: Our financial experts can work directly with your health insurance plan to facilitate getting you the help you need.
+Affordability: Our insurance experts can work directly with your health insurance plan to facilitate getting you the help you need.
 Varicose vein treatment is typically covered by most major insurance plans, including Medicare and Medicaid.
-You can quickly verify your coverage online by using our scheduling tool or giving us a call at 888.768.3467.
+You can quickly verify your coverage online by using our scheduling tool or by giving us a call at888.768.3467.
 If you do not have insurance, we are happy to help you explore other cost-conscious options.

-What to Expect Before, During, and After Varicose Vein Treatment
+What to Expect Before, During, and After Treatment of Varicose Veins

 We understand that the prospect of vein treatment may be intimidating.
-Rest assured that our empathetic vein specialists will be with you every step of the way.
+Rest assured that our empathetic clinic staff will be with you though the process.

-During your initial consultation, it is important to discuss your medical history and current medications with your specialist.
+During your initial consultation, your visit will consist of a physical exam and diagnosis. it is important to discuss your medical history and current medications with your specialist.
 They may ask you to stop taking aspirin, blood thinners, or other anticoagulant medications a few days before treatment.
 On the day of your procedure, we recommend wearing loose-fitting, comfortable clothing to your appointment.

 Minimally invasive varicose vein treatment at USA Vein Clinics is performed in a comfortable outpatient setting.
 The targeted treatment area will be thoroughly cleaned and lightly numbed with local anesthesia.
 Then, depending on the type of treatment recommended, your doctor will insert either a catheter or a small needle into the targeted vein.
 You may feel a mild stinging or burning sensation as it moves through the vein.
 Many patients experience no discomfort at all.